peterhhchan/us-elections-2020/readme.md

 # us-elections-2020 #

+Simple scripts to simulate possible outcomes in the 2020 US presidential elections.

 ## markets.py ##

 Using betting data from [PredictIt] (predictit.org), simulate different election outcomes.
 This script is quite fast, be sure to call `get_markets` once before calling `simulate`.